 Instead of playing “beautiful music,” pushing a button on the wand’s handle activated a maniacal laugh—one made all the more disturbing by the product’s cheap, tinny speaker.
 Pressing the button also made the toy’s flower top light up, illuminating a piece of foil that was made transparent to reveal a horrifying image of a woman with pupil-less eyes miming the act of slitting her wrists.

 The image would be alarming regardless of context.
 Stuck in a child’s toy and coupled with a light and sound show, it seemed like a cruel prank.
 Allen’s subsequent complaint made local news before going viral.

-Four years later, the questions remain.
+Nearly a full decade later, the questions remain.
 Who made it?
 Was this macabre toy an accident of negligent bootleg manufacturing, or was it something more sinister?
 And why did an amateur sleuth close to uncovering its origins suddenly disappear from view?